Language selection

 Aerial view of CNL’s Chalk River Laboratories

-Licensing documentation: Request a copy of the Canadian Nuclear Laboratories Ltd. licence and licence conditions handbook by email at cnsc.info.ccsn@cnsc-ccsn.gc.ca.
+Licensing documentation Request a copy of the Chalk River Laboratories licence and/or licence conditions handbook by email at cnsc.info.ccsn@cnsc-ccsn.gc.ca

 Commission proceedings

-The Commission is an independent administrative tribunal set up at arm's length from government, without ties to the nuclear industry.
-Use the links below to find documents related to Commission meetings or hearings.
+The Commission is an independent administrative tribunal set up at arm’s length from government.
+It does not have ties to the nuclear industry.
+Use the following links to find documents related to recent Commission meetings or hearings:

 Search Commission documents